Skip to main content

 Personal guarantee

-The SCI borrows, but banks systematically require a joint and several personal guarantee from the individual partners.
+The SCI borrows, but banks always require a joint and several personal guarantee from the individual partners.
 If the SCI defaults, you are personally liable.
-The SCI does not create protection of personal assets against bank creditors: this is a persistent myth.
+The SCI does not shield personal assets from bank creditors: this is a persistent myth.

 Rate and conditions

-Loan conditions are generally identical to a direct purchase: same rate, same terms, same equity requirements.
+Loan terms are generally the same as for a direct purchase: same rate, same terms, same equity requirements.
 Some banks are less comfortable with SCIs and may apply a slight premium (0.1 to 0.2 percentage points).
-Others are very familiar with them and process the application without any difference.
+Others know them well and process the application no differently.

 Borrower’s insurance